DefinetlyNotAI/Logicytics/README.md

 the old `ACCESS/RUNS` default becomes `output/data`.
 Ambiguous aliases, unsafe values, unsupported versions, and implicit plugin-selection fields are rejected.
 Run manifests record `migrated_from_schema: 3` when this compatibility path runs.
+When `logicytics.json` is absent, the historical `CODE/config.ini` is also loaded as a read-only migration source.
+Its general logging/worker/history options and Flag, DumpMemory, NetWorkPsutil, and PacketSniffer sections are converted into the same bounded typed v4 sections.
+Modern JSON always takes precedence; an INI larger than 2 MiB, malformed values, and unsafe limits fail before planning.

 ## Collector rules